asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 Subscriptions
 =============

-!!! note
+/// note
 The tests described below exercise features that the current Asterisk chan_sip has.
 It may be worthwhile to pursue more options in the new chan_sip, especially as it pertains to PUBLISH support.

-[//]: # (end-note)
+///

 Message Waiting
 ---------------